FujiangJi/PRISMA_seasonal_traits/README.md

 min.chen@wisc.edu
 ```
 ## Credits
-* This study is supported by the National Aeronautics and Space Administration (NASA) through Remote Sensing Theory, Commercial SmallSat Data Scientific Analysis (CSDSA) and Terrestrial Ecology programs.
+* This study is supported by the National Aeronautics and Space Administration (NASA) through Remote Sensing Theory, Commercial SmallSat Data Scientific Analysis (CSDSA).
 * We acknowledge the NEON team for providing the airborne hyperspectral data and the Townsend lab for providing the workflow in processing the airborne data.
 * We acknowledge high-performance computing support from the UW-Madison Center for High Throughput Computing (CHTC) in the Department of Computer Sciences.